By Jim Sincock

 How much food can I grow, and how many people will it feed?

 If you are new to growing food for others, these are usually hard questions to answer.
 When we started our own micro-farm and CSA, those two questions loomed overhead.
 Tracy ended up developing a calculator to help us plan and document all the details of the farm.
 The Fantastic Farm and Garden Calculator will quickly, and easily help you to determine how much food you can grow on the growing space you have, how many people you can feed, (and how much of each crop you will offer them), and the farm version even has a retail sales calculator to help determine how much food you can sell to restaurants, and what you're projected income will be.
-The Fantastic Farm and Garden Calculator is an excellent online planner that allows you plan and document your garden or farm.
+The Fantastic Farm and Garden Calculator is an excellent downloadable Excel-based planner that allows you plan and document your garden or farm.
 We really feel that it is a huge time saver for the busy gardener or farmer--whether you are a new garden or farmer, or and experienced one.
 Feel free to try the demo, or watch the training video to learn more.
 Or, sign up to use it!

 We highly recommend using biointensive (aka intensive, French intensive, square foot, etc) planting methods in order to full maximize your growing potential.
 This method uses tighter plant spacings and reduces the amount of unplanted space so that you can grow more food in smaller spaces, as compared to traditional planting methods.
 You can learn more about this method in our article that outlines the difference between traditional vs. intensive plant spacing.